Scarlett (miniseries): Going to Charleston

 The major differences in Charleston are in the attitude and behavior of the characters, most notably Scarlett and Anne.
 Scarlett is not shown struggling with her unease in society but rather is criticized when Anne sees her and Ashley go into his hotel room together, resulting in a steamy kiss.
 Anne is completely different from her counterpart in the novel; while she is supposed to be a clone of Melanie, she coyly flirts with Rhett and does other things that neither her character in the book nor Melanie ever would have done.
 The series continues to follow the relationship created between them after the book ceases doing so.

 Savannah

 Scarlett continues to distance herself from the novel as her relationship with her kin is not so much discovering and assimilating her Irish heritage and family, as escaping from her grandfather's household and passing the time.
-Her decision to go to Ireland is also preceded by cutting off all ties to America as well as the details of buying her sister Careen's share of Tara, which had been donated to the convent as a dowry when she became a nun.
+Her decision to go to Ireland is also preceded by cutting off all ties to America as well as the details of buying her sister Carreen's share of Tara, which had been donated to the convent as a dowry when she became a nun.